 Summer is in full swing!
 It’s the season for outdoor sports and activities, picnics, and beach vacations.
 Summer relates to maturing, growing, and flourishing as witnessed in nature and in you.
-With longer days we have more sunlight which gives energy causing movement and action.
+The longer days provide more sunlight which gives us energy causing movement and action.

-According to the wisdom of ancient holistic healing arts, summer represents the fire element and most affects the heart and small intestines.
+According to the wisdom of Traditional Chinese Medicine’s ancient healing system, summer represents the fire element and most affects the heart and small intestines.
 Your heart regulates blood circulation; moves blood; and carries warmth, oxygen and other nutrients to the rest of the body.
 It works with lungs to gain oxygen, and with the digestive system to obtain nutrients.

-Its complementary organ, the small intestine, works to digest foods and absorb their nutrients which it sends into the blood supply and every cell in your body.
+Its complementary organ, the small intestine, works to digest foods and absorb their nutrients which it sends into the blood supply and to every cell in your body.

-Summer is dominated by heat and, when it becomes excessive, generates too much internal heat that causes many health issues.
+Summer is dominated by heat and, when it becomes excessive, generates too much internal heat that causes or amplifies many health issues.
 I’ve listed some of them.